Tech Rap: How to Have A Merry Kitschmas

 Posted on December 03 2019

-My recipe for a kitsch Christmas is comprised of three main ingredients; An aluminum tree, a book about aluminum trees, and it goes without saying, lots of great aluminum, I mean, holiday music.
+My recipe for a kitsch Christmas is comprised of three main ingredients; Lots of great holiday music, an aluminum Christmas tree, and a book about aluminum Christmas trees.

 The Boston Pops Orchestra’s Pops Christmas Party CD.